isomerpages/moe-marsilingsec/pages/Latest Information and Events.md

 Dear Parents / Guardians

-The Secondary 4 &amp; 5 students will be having a study programme during the March holidays (12 March).
+The Secondary 4 &amp; 5 students will be having a study camp during the March holidays (12 March).

 Please click [here](/files/2024_March_Study_Camp_Final.pdf) for more details.